AnnikaStein/SkewbSkills/README.md

 ![SkewbSkills Logo](Icons/logogreen.png)

 # What's new?
+## Some improvements on SkewbSkillsWeb
+You can now use a stopwatch on SkewbSkillsWeb, on any mobile device or on a laptop / computer / whatever!
+The responsive design of the jekyll theme allows us to adjust the size and appearance of buttons and content, giving us a nice layout everywhere.

+And if you improve your best time for each L2L case, a prompt is going to tell you that you got a PB!

+You might not be able to change / adjust the scrambles atm, but the feature mentioned above is SkewbSkiilsWeb-only and kind of a compensation. ;)

+Hopefully, someday more statistics will be implemented to get detailed insight in your improvement.
 ## Release of SkewbSkillsWeb
 Yes, you've heard correctly, SkewbSkills is now available as a webpage!
 This very first web-based release might look a little ugly and lack a stopwatch, but it WORKS, apart